The Best Charcoal Smokers for 2023

 Although it might be more accurate to call it a bullet (due to the bullet shape).
 In many cases, you end up not actually using water!
 When you are cooking at high heat in the 325-375°F range you leave the water pan empty.

 Some people have even experimented with filling the pan with sand, rocks bricks, and even beer.
 That last one sounds like a terrible waste to us though.

 Luckily the fine folks over at virtualweberbullet.com agree.
 “Beer Is For Drinking, Water Is For Pans Don’t waste beer, wine, juice, onions, herbs and spices, or other stuff in the water pan.
 These things may smell good while cooking, but experience shows they impart little or no flavor of the meat.
 Well said.

 example smoker – Kamado Joe

-The bottom line, if you want a versatile grill / smoker and don’t mind paying extra then Kamado style cookers are a great choice.
+The bottom line, if you want a versatile grill/smoker and don’t mind paying extra then Kamado style smokers are a great choice.

 Offset barrel smokers